robin-raymond/zax.io/strong-weak.md

 }
 ````

 #### `lifelink` versus `lifecast`

 The exclusive difference between these operators is safety.
 The `lifecast` operator will force a conversion of any raw pointer to link to `strong` or `handle` pointer even for unrelated pointers.
-The `lifelink` operator will validate the raw pointer being linked actually points inside the address boundaries of the `strong` or `handle` pointer.
+The `lifelink` operator will validate the raw pointer actually points inside the address boundaries of the `strong` or `handle` pointer.
+If it does not then `lifelink` will return a pointer to nothing.